-The PhD course of studies comprising the lecture “Improve Your Texbook Knowledge” was launched in agreement with the University Law of the state of Baden-Württemberg in 2005 ad was the basis of the successful 2007 application within the framework of Excellence Initiative Therefore, the student representatives (now: Clara Bruno & Nadja Mannal) organize the lecture, which takes place every Wednesday at 5 pm (while lecture weeks).
+The PhD course of studies comprising the lecture “Improve Your Texbook Knowledge” was launched in agreement with the University Law of the state of Baden-Württemberg in 2005 and was the basis of the successful 2007 application within the framework of Excellence Initiative Therefore, the student representatives (now: Jana Krüger) organize the lecture, which takes place every Wednesday at 5 pm (during lecture weeks).
 All IGradU students have to attend 85% of all offered talks (that varies from semester to semester) within the first year.
 Attendances are checked by signing a list.
 However, if you are not able to get the 85% attendance (for stays abroad, sickness, experiments, holidays etc.), you get the option to collect lectures in your second PhD year.

 What happens if I am not able to attend the compulsory activities in a given year?

-Every student has to attend two activities each year (in total: five, in the first year it’s only one, another one is replaced with an obligatory project plan).
+Every student has to attend two activities each year (in total: five, in the first year it’s only one, the other one is replaced with an obligatory project plan).
 You can attend more activities in the first/second year and preserve them for the next year(s).

 How many practical trainings should I attend?

-PhD-students have to attend at least two courses with duration of 10 days.
+PhD-students have to attend at least two courses with a total duration of 10 days for both courses.